Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Results

-\subsection{Ar\revc{$_2$}}
+A notable discrepancy is that QED-DFT-TP predicts the $\epsilon_x$ polarization to produce a potential energy surface nearly identical to the cavity-free case, whereas QED-FCI shows substantial cavity modification for this polarization.
+It is important to recognize that in the cavity-free limit, our method reduces to conventional DFT, which cannot accurately describe van der Waals interactions despite yielding qualitatively reasonable curves \cite{klimevs2012perspective}.
+We also note that the QED-DFT approach employed in Ref.~\cite{haugland2021intermolecular} does not appear to reproduce a bound potential energy minimum for this system.

+\subsection{Ar{$_2$}}

-We have also investigated the intermolecular interactions in Ar\revc{$_2$}.
-We place two argon atoms parallel to the z-axis and increase the distance $R$.
-The cavity\revc{-}free case ($\lambda=0$) shows a very similar behavior to the calculation in Ref.~\cite{PhysRevLett.134.073002}\revc{: it} has a minimum at \revc{the} same distance (3.9 \AA) although the binding is about 5 meV stronger in our approach.
-As Fig.~\ref{fig:71} shows\revc{,} the binding energy barely changes when \revc{$\boldsymbol{\lambda}$} is perpendicular to the dimer axis and $\lambda$ is small ($\lambda=0.05$).
-This can be understood considering that the occupation probability of the \revc{$\ket{1}$ Fock sector} (see Fig.~\ref{fig:71}) barely changes with the distance between the Ar atoms, and therefore the binding remains the same as in the cavity\revc{-}free case.
-Increasing $\lambda$ to $\lambda=0.1$ leads to a stronger distance dependence of the occupation of the \revc{$\ket{1}$} state (Fig.~\ref{fig:71}) and the binding energy decreases compared to the cavity\revc{-}free case.
-Fig.~\ref{fig:71} shows that in the parallel case the occupation of the \revc{$\ket{0}$} state strongly depends on the distance between the atoms and the binding energy \revc{decreases} with increasing \revc{$\lambda$}.
+We have also investigated cavity-modified intermolecular interactions in Ar$_2$.
+The two argon atoms are positioned along the $z$-axis with varying separation distance $R$.
+In the cavity-free case ($\lambda=0 $), our results closely match those of Ref. \cite{PhysRevLett.134.073002}, predicting an equilibrium separation of 3.9\AA, although our binding energy is approximately 5~meV stronger.
+As shown in Fig.\ref{fig:71}, the binding energy remains nearly unchanged when the cavity polarization $\boldsymbol{\epsilon}$ is perpendicular to the dimer axis and the coupling strength is weak ($\lambda=0.05$).
+This behavior can be understood by examining the occupation probability of the $\ket{1}$ Fock state (Fig. \ref{fig:71}), which exhibits minimal variation with internuclear separation, leaving the intermolecular potential essentially unmodified relative to the cavity-free case.
+Increasing the coupling strength to $\lambda=0.1$ introduces a stronger distance dependence in the $\ket{1}$ state occupation (Fig.~\ref{fig:71}), resulting in reduced binding energy compared to the cavity-free reference.When the cavity polarization is parallel to the dimer axis, the occupation of the $\ket{1}$ state exhibits pronounced sensitivity to the interatomic separation, and the binding energy decreases substantially with increasing $\lambda$.

 Fig.~\ref{fig:72} displays the Ar dimer energy as a function of interatomic distance using parameters $\lambda=0.1$ and $\omega=0.0375$ atomic units, identical to those employed in Ref.~\cite{PhysRevLett.134.073002}.
 When compared to Fig.~\ref{fig:71}, the perpendicular configuration exhibits enhanced binding energy that approaches the cavity-free binding energy more closely, which results from the tenfold reduction in frequency.
 Conversely, the parallel configuration shows reduced binding relative to the previous case.
 Ref.~\cite{PhysRevLett.134.073002} predicted that parallel configurations would be less bound than the cavity-free case, while perpendicular configurations would be more strongly bound than the cavity-free case.
 Our findings are consistent with Ref.~\cite{PhysRevLett.134.073002} regarding the parallel configuration but disagree concerning the perpendicular configuration.